 ED 255 introduces prospective teachers to theories of language and second language acquisition and equips them with the linguistic, pedagogical and professional knowledge and skills they need to instruct and assess linguistically and culturally diverse students.
 Legal requirements related to ELLs are also studied.

 This course provides an introduction to the field of special education and the legal mandates guiding inclusive classroom practices.
 Students will be introduced to the characteristics of children with specific disabilities or atypical development and to the specialized instruction and services designed to meet individualized student needs.
-A strong emphasis will be placed on evidenced-based practices and multi-disciplinary and collaborative approaches to special education.
+A strong emphasis will be placed on evidenced-based practices and multidisciplinary and collaborative approaches to special education.
 Multicultural and diversity issues will also be discussed.
-10 hours of observation in an inclusive learning environment will be required.
+10 hours of observation in either an inclusive or an exclusively designed learning environment for exceptional learners will be required.
 Therefore, students enrolled in this course must have up-to-date child abuse, criminal and FBI clearances as detailed under the Pennsylvania Child Protective Services Law.

 This course provides an overview of the roles and responsibilities of leaders in the early childhood profession.
 Topics discussed will include advocacy, organizational structure, team building, transformational leadership, visionary skills, and a systems building approach to leadership using emotional intelligence.
 This course is open only to early childhood professionals in the Pennsylvania Director’s Credential Program.